'Vladimir, STOP!': Trump makes an all-caps callout but will Putin hear it?

 Heads of state and government are typically called Mr. President or Madam Prime Minister — even, in public, even often by their equals.
 Trump’s callout to simply “Vladimir” in a public forum stands out, although it is not uncommon for Trump to use first names when talking with world leaders.
 What Putin would think of such an approach is not clear.

 Diplomacy’s language has evolved over time into a mannered, workshopped machine.
-Part of Trump’s brand and appeal is to break out of such conventions.
+Part of Trump’s brand and appeal has been to break out of such conventions.

 Diplomacy was once conducted through formal letters and rare visits.
 No longer.
-But have we gotten to the point where social media is a legitimate tool for one leader reaching out to another?
+But have we gotten to the point where social media — which on its face tends to feel more personal, more immediate, less like a diplomatic apparatus doing its work — is a legitimate tool for one leader to reach out to another?
 For Trump, it’s often the opening move.

 For years, Trump has used social media platforms — Twitter, X, Truth Social — to amplify his opinions, often through capital letters for emphasis.
 He has been banned, then reinstated from at least two platforms.
 He persists.